AlexKlein/dbt_based_data_processing/readme.md

 ### Data Processing (`dwh_uploading`)

 The primary DAG responsible for running the dbt process to transform and load data into the data warehouse.
+And afterwards test datasets.

 - **DAG ID:** `dwh_uploading`
 - **Schedule:** On Monday at 8:30 AM.